smart-edge-open/specs/architecture.md

 The OpenNESS Controller consists of a set of microservices that implement the following
 functionality:

-- Web UI front end: HTML5 based web front end for Administrator management of edge nodes.
+- **Web UI front end**: HTML5 based web front end for Administrator management of edge nodes.
-- User account management: Create administrator and user accounts for edge node management.
+- **User account management**: Create administrator and user accounts for edge node management.
-- Edge compute application image repository: Provide capability of uploading application images (in VM or container format) to the Controller.
+- **Edge compute application image repository**: Provide capability of uploading application images (in VM or container format) to the Controller.
-- Core Network Configuration: Configure the access network (e.g., LTE/CUPS, 5G) control plane.
+- **Core Network Configuration**: Configure the access network (e.g., LTE/CUPS, 5G) control plane.
-- Edge Node Lifecycle Management: support the Edge Node through its deployment lifecycle:
+- **Edge Node Lifecycle Management**: support the Edge Node through its deployment lifecycle:
   - Authentication and enrollment of Edge Nodes
   - Configuration of interfaces and microservices on Edge Nodes
   - Configuration of traffic policy for the interfaces including Local Breakout (LBO) interface
-- Edge Application Lifecycle Management: Support applications through their lifecycle:
+- **Edge Application Lifecycle Management**: Support applications through their lifecycle:
   - Deploy edge compute applications from the image repository
   - Configure the Edge compute application specific Traffic policy
   - Configure the Edge compute application specific DNS policy
-- Edge virtualization infrastructure management: Use underlying virtualization infrastructure, whether directly via libvirt or Docker, or indirectly via Kubernetes, to manage the Edge Node platform and applications.
+- **Edge virtualization infrastructure management**: Use underlying virtualization infrastructure, whether directly via libvirt or Docker, or indirectly via Kubernetes, to manage the Edge Node platform and applications.
-- Telemetry: Get basic edge compute microservices telemetry from connected Edge Nodes.
+- **Telemetry**: Get basic edge compute microservices telemetry from connected Edge Nodes.

 The Controller microservices make extensive use of the Go programming language and its runtime libraries.